typesense/showcase-guitar-chords-search-nuxt-js/README.md

 ## Deployment

-- Set env variables required in `nuxt.config.ts` to point the app to the Typesense Cluster
+- Set env variables required in [`env.example`](./.env.example) to point the app to the Typesense Cluster